TriGem: Foundation (1980–1997)

 TriGem Computer was founded in 1980 by Lee Yong-tae with ₩10,000,000 in start-up capital.
-TriGem was the first Korean company dedicated to manufacturing computer systems, bucking from the trend of established chaebol conglomerates such as Hyundai, Lucky-Goldstar (LG), and Daewoo, who had opened divisions to manufacture electronic components that go into computers (namely DRAM) but who had cold feet about fully entering the burgeoning global microcomputer market.
+TriGem was the first Korean company dedicated to manufacturing computer systems, bucking headwinds in an ecosystem of established chaebol conglomerates such as Hyundai, Lucky-Goldstar (LG), and Daewoo, which had opened divisions to manufacture computer components (such as DRAM) but reluctant about fully entering the burgeoning global microcomputer market.
 In 1981, TriGem delivered Korea's first microcomputer, and in 1984, they developed the country's first IBM PC–compatible personal computer.
 In 1982, TriGem forged a partnership with Seiko Epson of Japan, committing to build computer peripherals such as printers for the latter on an OEM basis.
 By 1990, TriGem cornered dot matrix printer production in Korea, with an 80-percent market share.
 The company began manufacturing Epson's Equity line of personal computers in 1987, after Epson had purchased a 20 percent stake in TriGem.
 By 1990, TriGem produced close to 500,000 computers annually; from 1987 to 1990, TriGem manufactured 300,000 computers for Epson.

 TriGem's partnership with Epson winded down in the turn of the decade, after Epson announced that they would ramp up production of its computers at the company's manufacturing plant in Portland, Oregon.
 In 1989, TriGem Computer opened a subsidiary in the United States, amid plans to market computers under their own name in the country.
 Setting out to innovate in the field of personal computing, the company redirected eight percent of their gross sales into the research and development end of this subsidiary.
 The company planned a line of PC-compatible desktop computers, notebooks, and workstations based on the EISA and Micro Channel buses.
 TriGem also manufactured a SPARC-based laptop, OEMed for RDI Inc. of San Diego.
 This laptop, named the Brite Lite, was capable of running Unix, DOS, and Macintosh applications.
 Also in 1990, TriGem entered an OEM relationship with CMS Enhancements of Irvine, California, to manufacture computers under the CMS brand.
 This proved near-fatal for CMS after a price war in 1992 pulled them out of the market, with hardly any of these computers being sold.